 - Sellers – these firms sell their goods directly to consumers on Amazon under their own business name, using Amazon as a marketplace.

 Most businesses trading on Amazon are sellers – they don't sell their goods to Amazon, but they sell on Amazon to customers.
-For example, in Amazing Amazon Statistics You Need to Know to Amplify Growth, we saw that 57% of the paid units sold on Amazon in Q2 2022 came from third-party sellers.
+For example, in Amazing Amazon Statistics You Need to Know to Amplify Growth, we saw that 59% of the paid units sold on Amazon in Q4 2022 came from third-party sellers.
 However, JungleScout's 2022 State of the Amazon Seller found things even more extreme for small and medium businesses (SMBs).
-More than 1.7 million small and medium-sized businesses sell on Amazon.
-In 2022, SMB Amazon sellers comprised 82% third-party Amazon sellers, 21% first-party Amazon vendors, and 3% who operate as both.
+SMBs generate an annual revenue of less than $2 million on Amazon.
+In 2022, SMB Amazon sellers comprised 70% third-party Amazon sellers, 30% first-party Amazon vendors, and 7% who operate as both.

-We also saw in that post that Amazon has more than 175 fulfillment centers handling storage and shipping to over 100 countries and regions worldwide (covering a massive 150 million square feet of space.)
+We also saw that Amazon has more than 175 fulfillment centers handling storage and shipping to over 100 countries and regions worldwide (covering a massive 150 million square feet of space.)

-Just under half of Amazon sellers (47%) live in the U.S., with the following most popular home nations of sellers being Canada (9%), the U.K. (6%), and India (4%).
+Approximately 59.3% of Amazon sellers reside in China, while the next most common home countries of sellers are the United States (34.8%), Hong Kong (4%), and the United Kingdom (0.6%).
 While some Amazon sellers restrict where they are willing to sell to their home nation or a few other countries, many are eager to sell internationally across the various Amazon stores.

 In most cases, shoppers will go to the Amazon store of their choice, purchase the products that attract their eye, and open their wallets.
 If a seller uses Fulfillment by Amazon (FBA), they will already have some products in Amazon warehouses.
 In that case, Amazon will organize shipping and deliver the goods, no matter where the customer is (with some exceptions, like Russia currently).
 On the other hand, suppose a business opts not to use FBA, instead using Fulfillment by Merchant (FBM).
 In that case, they will be responsible for selecting, packing, and dispatching orders, regardless of which Amazon marketplace the order comes through.